- Search and browse federal government sites directly

 This government site helps you determine if your address is in a declared disaster area.
 It also links to local FEMA and Red Cross centers.

 The SSA manages social security payments, which includes retirement, disability, and survivor benefits that is paid in through a payroll tax on your wages.
-This page includes tools to understand your contributions so far and estimate future payments.
-In order to start receiving retirement benefits, like with Medicare, you need to enroll.
-Here is the link to the SSA online application for receiving retirement benefits.
+This page has tools to understand your contributions so far and estimate future payments.

 Federal Student Aid (FAFSA) Application